spilliams/sparrowlike/README.md

 Oh you really wanted swipe?
 Ok look [here](https://github.com/boctor/idev-recipes/tree/master/SideSwipeTableView) or [here](https://github.com/lukeredpath/LRSlidingTableViewCell).
 Otherwise follow me!

+Another Disclaimer: note that the likeness to Sparrow's app ends at the cell panning.
+This demo does not cover the table panning that Sparrow has.

+All the code I describe below is provided in this here repository, free of charge and free in speech.
+If you have problems with it [open an issue](https://github.com/spilliams/sparrowlike/issues/new).

 ##Overview

 All we have to do is add some subviews to our **CustomCell** class, and give it a gesture recognizer to manipulate those subviews (specifically the front one).
 Then we'll want some variables in the **CustomTableViewController** to keep track of state.
 For the purposes of this demo we're only allowing one cell open at a time for instance.
-Also note that the likeness to Sparrow's app ends at the cell panning.
-This demo does not cover the table panning that Sparrow has.

 ##Requirements